Ensuring human rights-compliant asylum procedures

 - Assembly

 debate on 25 June 2024 (18th sitting) (see Doc.
-15997, report
+15997, report of the Committee on Migration, Refugees and

-Ms Stephanie Krisper).
+Displaced Persons, rapporteur: Ms Stephanie Krisper).
 Text adopted by the Assembly on

 25 June 2024 (18th sitting).

-1. The Parliamentary
+1. The Parliamentary Assembly recalls

-foreseen by international refugee law should apply in all situations.
+apply in all situations.

 2. Article 3 of the European Convention on Human Rights (ETS

-No. 5, “the Convention”) and Article 4 of its Protocol No. 4 (ETS
+No. 5, the Convention) and Article 4 of its Protocol No. 4 (ETS

 No. 46) commit member States to making sure that they will not expose,